 - Treatment of alcohol dependence in patients who can abstain from alcohol in an outpatient setting prior to the beginning of treatment

 - Prevention of opioid relapse following opioid detoxification for dependent patients, including those being treated for alcohol dependence as well

 The patient must be opioid-free at the time of initial Vivitrol administration.

 Why choose Cornerstone for dealing with withdrawal and detox?

 Cornerstone was founded by Dr. Michael Stone in 1984 here in Southern California when he saw how the hospital system and insurance companies were failing patients with addictions.
-What started as a small venture built off of a doctor’s passion for helping patients has since turned into the best, most ethical, family owned and operated addiction treatment system.
+What started as a small venture built because of a doctor’s passion for helping patients has since turned into the best, most ethical, family-owned, and operated addiction treatment system.

 Cornerstone has 16 fully licensed and certified recovery homes in the Orange County area.
 So no matter where you are in Southern California, you can find a treatment facility close to home.

 Dr. Stone alone has treated over 80,000 addicts since he started his work in 1969 and has assembled an expert team across all Cornerstone locations that understand addiction and how to treat it.
 Our special team of contracted and consulting doctors can assist with the many issues that are unique to each individual.
 If you require a referral, you can work with an addiction specialist that we know and trust.
 Detoxification here is: